dabjaff/VU-Amsterdam-Metaphor-Corpus-Parser/README.md

-# VUAMC → ALL.csv Parser
+# VUAMC → VUAMC.csv Parser

 This script converts the **VU Amsterdam Metaphor Corpus (VUAMC)** XML file into a flat CSV file (`ALL.csv`).
 It reproduces the agreed parsing rules precisely, including special handling for the **b1g** file.